Hip Replacement Settlements Likely to Continue As Recalled Implants Fail, Require Revision Surgery in Future

 Stryker Rejuvenate Settlement

-Earlier this week, a Stryker Rejuvenate settlement was announced, where the manufacturer of the recalled modular hip component agreed to pay more than $1 billion to resolve about 4,000 lawsuits filed on behalf of individuals who required revision surgery on or before November 3.
+A major Stryker Rejuvenate settlement was previously announced, in which the manufacturer agreed to pay over $1 billion to resolve approximately 4,000 lawsuits filed by individuals who underwent revision surgery on or before November 3.

-However, an estimated 20,000 of the recalled Stryker Rejuvenate and ABG II implants were sold before the manufacturer first warned about the risk of problems in July 2012.
-Therefore, there are still thousands of individuals who likely have this defective artificial hip in their body.
+An estimated 20,000 Stryker Rejuvenate and ABG II implants were sold before the manufacturer first warned about risks in July 2012.
+Many individuals may still have these recalled components in their bodies.

-Strong evidence suggests that Stryker Rejuvenate hips will continue to fail as they remain in place, as the metal components that are part of the modular femoral stem fret and corrode from rubbing against each other during normal daily activities.
+Evidence indicates that Stryker Rejuvenate hips may continue to fail over time, as the metal parts of the modular femoral stem fret and corrode through normal daily use.

 DePuy ASR Hip Settlements

-Similar future problems are likely to be seen with individuals who still have a recalled DePuy ASR implant, which was removed from the market in August 2010 after it was discovered that a higher-than-expected number were failing over the first five years after the hip replacement surgery.
+Similar issues have been reported among individuals who still have a recalled DePuy ASR implant, which was pulled from the market in August 2010 due to high early failure rates within the first five years after implantation.

-Last year, a DePuy ASR hip settlement was announced, where the manufacturer agreed to pay at least $2.4 billion to resolve about 8,000 claims brought on behalf of individuals who required revision surgery prior to August 31, 2013.
-However, more than 90,000 of the recalled metal-on-metal implants were sold worldwide.
+In 2013, a DePuy ASR hip settlement was announced, with the manufacturer agreeing to pay at least $2.4 billion to resolve about 8,000 claims brought by individuals who underwent revision surgery before August 31, 2013.
+However, more than 90,000 of the recalled implants were sold globally.

 • Loosening of the Implant